ryanjyost/blog/content/blog/react-routing/index.md

 While there are obviously tons of great answers to these questions, I've tried several unsatisfactory methods before the one I'll walk through in this tutorial, which I found to be a nice implementation for an [open source react/redux boilerplate](https://github.com/ryanjyost/react-spa-starter) I'm working on.

+## Need to hire a React developer?

+If you need to hire a React developer, then this post from Toptal, [How to Hire a Great React.js Developer](https://www.toptal.com/react#hiring-guide), can help you find the right dev for your needs.

 ## Prerequisites

 - Solid understanding of modern React (hooks, etc.)